Jaahd/Rush_Carnifex/README.md

 # Rush_Carnifex
-Simulation representing the gross of the bacterial life
+Simulation representing the growth of the bacterial life